 Again, touring the reef with Silversonic was a great experience.
 This ship has a license to swim with dwarf Minke whales in season ( Minke season is roughly July to September)

 This is an 8 hour day including pick up from your Port Douglas hotel.
 You have 4 hours in the water at 2 different outer reef locations.
-This is the only reef tour that I know nothing about, possibly a new operation in Port Douglas.
-Next time we’re there we’ll check this one out for you.
+This is the only reef tour that I haven’t tried but we have used Divers Den out of Cairns and had a fabulous time.
+The Divers Den team taught my son to scuba dive and looked after us on a 4 day liveaboard.
+Everything was perfect so I’m pretty sure the Port operation will be good too.

 Wavedancer Great Barrier Reef Sailing Tour with Snorkelling, Glass Bottom Boat and Scuba Options